Daniel9292/0-Portfolio/README.md

 # Portfolio

 ## About me
-Certified Software Tester with over 7 years of commercial experience, testing both frontend and backend.
+Certified Software Tester with nearly 8 years of commercial experience, testing both frontend and backend.
 Working in Scrum team and following Agile rules.
 I'm oriented for further development as Test Automation Engineer / QA Engineer.
 By learning and gathering knowledge from many IT areas, I would like to become a cross-functional IT Specialist.

 ## Tech skills
 * Software testing